 Considering Google’s definition of creativity: “the use of imagination or original ideas to create something”, IBM’s Watson movie trailer, it’s not the best example of creativity in forms of artificial intelligence, since it did not create it from scratch.

 It is certain that machines can learn how to be creative, since they are capable of reading huge amounts of information, at a faster pace than humans.
 However, shouldn’t the act of creating something be related to the idea of originating something unique and not to just learn how to execute it?

 These topics are on fire!

-Although there is the misconception that the machine will overrule mankind, humans are the ones who are responsible for programming and developing artificial intelligence.
-Consequently, if humans beings are a part of the development of this technology, then they will have an influence on how its logic works and whatever final result will produce.
+Although there is the misconception that the machine will overrule mankind, humans are the ones who are responsible for developing artificial intelligence.
+Consequently, if humans beings are a part of the development of this technology, they will have an influence on how their logic works and the final result.